Applandeo/Material-Calendar-View/README.md

 ## How to use?
 Make sure you are using the newest **com.android.support:appcompat-v7**.

 Make sure you are using Java 8 in your project.
-If not add below code to **build.gradle** file:
+If not, add below code to **build.gradle** file:
 ```
 android {
     compileOptions {